Miami's Infectious Art Scene- Wynwood Walls

 The art on the warehouse buildings in Wynwood Walls is splattered on just about every inch of the district.
 The artsy displays are vibrant and electrifying.
 You will soon discover that there are more and more art pieces as you explore deeper.
 This art district has to be one of the coolest spots in Miami!
 My time was splintered between the massive outdoor graffiti park and the eclectic indoor art museum featuring paintings and other art mediums.

 I was here for the Fearless exhibit which featured new work from over ten artists.
 I fell in love with the Arabian art.
 My favorite pieces were the Arabian Nights and Japanese Geishas.
 The art pieces evoke emotion and are completely mesmerizing.
 There is a lot of canvas prints for purchase inside the art rooms.

-It’s easy to spend the entire day at the walls and I could have easily spent additional time exploring more of the amazing artistic creations.
-You can get some fascinating images here and there are plenty of opportunities for photo-ops.
+It’s easy to spend the entire day at the walls, and I could have easily spent additional time exploring more of the incredible artistic creations.
+You can get some fascinating images here, and there are plenty of opportunities for photo-ops.
 There are also various art galleries, barrooms, and boutiques in the area.
 They have several spots to get a bite to eat, plus ice cream trucks and fruit stands.
 You should grab yourself a fresh cut pineapple or coconut and with a fancy umbrella straw in it and get to exploring.

 This place is definitely a sensory overload but in a good way.
 One of my favorite outdoor murals is the Asian wall art depicting the 10,000 Buddha’s.
 I love the art scene at Wynwood Walls, essentially I love all graffiti parks- check out my previous post on Hope Graffiti Park.